In this chapter:

 In view of the New Zealand epidemiology, a quadrivalent (MenACWY) vaccine would be preferable, to obtain broader meningococcal protection.

-Prophylaxic paracetamol is recommended to be given 30 minutes prior to and six-hourly for up to 48 hours following vaccination for children aged under 2 years.
-For children and infants aged from 2 months, ibuprofen may be given as an alternative to paracetamol.
+As an antipyretic, prophylactic paracetamol is recommended to be given up to 30 minutes prior to or immediately after MenB vaccination and give up to two further doses four to six hours apart for children aged under 2 years.
+Ibuprofen may be given as an alternative to paracetamol six to eight hourly (see section 13.7.1).

 There are areas of the world where the risk of meningococcal disease is increased.
 Nevertheless, the risk to travellers to the developing world has been estimated as being less than one in a million per month.
 Recurrent epidemics of meningococcal disease occur in the sub-Saharan ‘meningitis belt’, from Senegal in the west to Ethiopia in the east, usually during the dry season (December to June).
 Epidemics are occasionally identiﬁed in other parts of the world, including in Europe and the Americas.
 Generally, countries outside of Africa experience smaller outbreaks, but case-fatality rates can be high.